Advancing Academic Advising Project

 The seven working group areas include:

-The Programs and Services Working Group is tasked with reviewing and making recommendations related to the programs and services students are currently experiencing.
-Examples of topics this group will be exploring include:
+The Programs and Services Working Group is tasked with reviewing and making recommendations related to the academic advising programs (services) delivered to and experienced by students.
+Examples of topics this group is exploring include:

 • How programming decisions are being made